Choosing your monitors

 Setting up

 All our monitors use soft dome drivers in the high frequency range and on our three ways systems in the mid-range.
 These drivers offer not only a very smooth delivery of sound but also have wide dispersion characteristics.
-To achieve the optimum results in the sound stage, they should be positioned with the acoustic center of the monitors crossing about 1m behind your listening position in the horizontal plane.
-The height of the monitor should again be determined by the listening position, with the acoustics center at the same height as your ears.
-The acoustics center of the monitor can be found just between the middle of the HF and the LF on the two way monitors or the centre of the Mid driver on the three and four way systems.
+To achieve the optimum results in the sound stage, they should be positioned with the acoustic centre of the monitors crossing about 1m behind your listening position on the horizontal plane.
+The height of the monitor should again be determined by the listening position, with the acoustics centre at the same height as your ears.
+The acoustics centre of the monitor can be found just between the middle of the HF and the LF on the two way monitors or the centre of the mid-range driver on the three and four way systems.